Bruce Brammall, 5 December, 2018, Eureka Report

 Maximise them.
 Particularly in the last 5-10 years to retirement.

-But importantly, if today’s column has turned on a light for you, get advice.
+But importantly, if this article has turned on a light for you, get advice.
 Concessional contributions are just the start of how a properly orchestrated super plan can help to add tens, perhaps hundreds, of thousands of dollars to your superannuation pie.

 The information contained in this column should be treated as general advice only.
 It has not taken anyone’s specific circumstances into account.
 If you are considering a strategy such as those mentioned here, you are strongly advised to consult your adviser/s, as some of the strategies used in these columns are extremely complex and require high-level technical compliance.